-Whether you’re using your computer, tablet, or phone for web surfing, making calls, or sending emails, you’ll need a fast connection, privacy, and secure access.
+Whether you’re using your computer, tablet, or phone for web surfing, making calls, or sending emails, you’ll need a fast, secure, and private connection.

 You may want to call home to check on the kids, text some nice locals to meet up with, or contact your travel companions if you get separated — but you shouldn’t get stuck with a huge bill.
 Bringing a cell phone on your international trip doesn’t have to mean the $3,000 phone bill horror story we all fear.
 Speak with your wireless network to see if they offer international roaming for your plan and the country you’ll be visiting.